pomdtr/tweety/README.md

 > Note: Browser Friendly urls are not available on Safari, and requires to disable the Shield feature on Brave.

+## Browser Extension

+Browser extensions for Chrome and Firefox are available in the `extension` folder.

 ## Chrome Extension

-A chrome extension is availaible in the extension folder.
-To install it:

 - Clone the repository
 - Go to `chrome://extensions`
 - Enable `Developer mode`
 - Click on `Load unpacked`
-- Select the `extension` folder
+- Select the `extension/chrome` folder

 By default, the extension will try to connect to `localhost:9999`.
 You can customize the origin in the extension options.

+## Firefox Extension

+- Clone the repository
+- Go to `about:debugging
+- Click on `This Firefox`
+- Click on `Load Temporary Add-on...`
+- Select the `extension/firefox/manifest.json` file

 ## Starting Tweety on Boot